-Many people had a tough year in 2020.
-Not only that, but also, many have only recently returned to work.
-If this left you wondering how to get your finances in order, you’re not alone.
+Many people are facing a rising cost of living right now.
+If this leaves you wondering how to get your finances in order, you’re not alone.

-Now that winter has passed and life is beginning to return to “normal,” it’s a great time for a fresh start, financially.
-A few changes can go a long way.
+Luckily, a few changes can go a long way.
 By getting organized and adopting certain strategies this spring, you’re creating a strong foundation for the future.

 What’s possible once you get your finances in order?
 Whether you want to send more money back home, save up for a new car, or have other financial goals this year, you can succeed with the right planning.
 The following steps will help you get on the right path.